Resetting the Innovation Clock: Endogenous Growth through Technological Turnover

 Abstract: Assumptions about demand influence the positive and normative implications of growth models.
 In light of the growing evidence of variable markups and positive yet incomplete pass-throughs, we develop an endogenous growth model with a Kimball (1995) demand system.
 It features differentiated firms engaging in monopolistic competition and making forward-looking investments in R&D to improve their process efficiency.
 The model succeeds in matching the evidence on markups and pass-throughs by featuring a lower elasticity of demand at lower prices.
 A novel implication of our model is that market power does not only distort the overall level of innovation, but also the cross-firm allocation of R&D resources.
 Using firm-level administrative data from France to discipline our model, we find that this R&D misallocation slows down aggregate growth by 0.92 percentage points.

-Abstract: This paper studies the impact of land market liberalization on manufacturing firms through the staggered repeal of India's Urban Land Ceiling and Regulation Act (ULCRA), which imposed ceilings on vacant landholdings and restricted land transfers.
-By lifting those restrictions, the Repeal reduced land misallocation, enabling more productive firms to increase their land use and scale up production.
-This reallocation also fueled business dynamism: treated firms experienced a substantial increase in product turnover, while market selection improved through the exit of unprofitable firms and the entry of productive startups.
-Using a general equilibrium model of firm dynamics with land market frictions, we estimate that the Repeal led to a 2.7% increase in aggregate productivity and a 5% gain in consumption-equivalent welfare.
-These findings highlight the significant static and dynamic costs associated with land market frictions.
+Abstract: This paper examines the effects of land market liberalization on manufacturing firms through the staggered repeal of India's Urban Land Ceiling and Regulation Act (ULCRA), which severely restricted urban land transactions.
+The Repeal enabled more productive firms to expand land use and scale up production, thereby reducing land misallocation.
+This shift in land use also fueled business dynamism: treated firms experienced significantly higher product turnover, and market selection improved through the exit of unprofitable firms and the entry of more dynamic startups.
+To quantify the aggregate implications of the Repeal, we develop a general equilibrium model of firm dynamics with land market frictions disciplined by our reduced-form evidence.